 At Elmen Legal, I understand the stigma associated with having a criminal conviction and know that it can present obstacles to finding a place to live and advancing in your career.

 My name is Robert Elmen and I have dedicated my career to helping people who are facing criminal charges, and to helping people who have been convicted of a crime get back on their feet.

-I invite you to learn more about the services I offer, to read reviews from other people I have helped, and to contact me today to schedule a confidential consultation to discuss your situation and how I can help.
+I invite you to learn more about the services I offer and read reviews from other people I have helped.
+Call (734) 707-8915 or send in a form to contact me today to schedule a confidential consultation to discuss your situation and how I can help.